nuxeo/nuxeo-solr/architecture/README.md

 text documents and aggregated positive ACLs on folders.

     $ sh load.sh

+This will result in an heterogenous core (tree nodes + docs) of total size ~700MB on the disk.

 It is now possible to look for any document below some workspace using the principals of the currently logged in user (use the "Query" interface